kamilkisiela/graphql-config/spec.md

 // In customRules.js,
 export const customRules: Array<(context: ValidationContext) => any> = { ... };

-// And in .graphqlconfig, specify where the custom rules are:
+// And in .graphqlrc, specify where the custom rules are:
 {
   "customValidationRules": "./customRules.js"
 }